yoren/gravityflow/readme.txt

 = 1.4.3-dev =

+- Added support for shortcodes in the step instructions.

 = 1.4.2.1 =

 - Fixed an issue preventing the settings for the Workflow Role Field from opening in the Form Editor.